Robydoidao2006/ClickyGame/README.md

 ## Future Improvements
  - Add a real reset button
- #Ass of right now, the button reshesh the page.
+ - Ass of right now, the button reshesh the page.
  - Add winning and losing conditions.
- #When you get all 12 images, a pop-up message should come up saying that you won or lose.
+ - When you get all 12 images, a pop-up message should come up saying that you won or lose.
- -Maybe some music ??
+ - Maybe some music ??